 HOW TO USE

-As a foliar spray, dilute 1:300 (3 ml per litre water), and spray as often as required on leaves after 6 p.m., especially after rain.
+As a foliar spray, dilute 1:300 (3 ml per litre water), and spray until leaves are well coated.
+Spray every 3 days after 6 p.m., especially after rain.

 Young and tender plants may be sensitive to neem oil – apply once and observe plant response before applying again.